corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/deployment-kubernetes.md

 It could take a few minutes to allocate a new IP address.
 For subsequent deployments, you should be able to reuse existing external IP addresses.

-The Network Map Service and the Signing Services have their public IP addresses allocated while bootstrapping and they do not need to be known ahead of time.
+The Network Map service and the Signing Services have their public IP addresses allocated while bootstrapping and they do not need to be known ahead of time.

 Public IP addresses are allocated as Kubernetes `LoadBalancer` services.